-Mailing Deadlines for Various Tax Slips
+4. Mailing Deadlines for Various Tax Slips

 Below is a table of the various government tax slips and summaries you may potentially need to prepare your income tax return.
 Please note that these documents reflect the transactions and income recorded during the calendar year and some slips may not apply to your situation.
-Before completing your tax return, we ask you to ensure you have received all of your slips.
+Before completing your tax return, we ask you to ensure you have received all your slips.
 This will avoid having to file an amended tax return.
 Note that the various summaries can be used as tools in verifying your tax slips.

-Non-Registered Type of Income/Fees Slip/Summary Mailing Deadline 1 Dividends, interest, foreign income T5 and Investment Income Summary 2 February 28, 2022 Interest paid and investment fees Investment Income Summary 2 February 28, 2022 Realized gains and losses T5008 and Securities Transactions Summary 2 February 28, 2022 Stripped coupons Accumulated Interest Report February 28, 2022 4 Distributions from a trust T3 and Summary of Trust Income 2 March 31, 2022 3 Partnerships T5013 March 31, 2022 Registered Investments Withdrawal from a registered invest tment account: RRSP T4RSP February 28, 2022 RRIF/LIF/LRIF T4RIF February 28, 2022 RESP/RDSP T4A February 28, 2022
+Non-Registered Type of Income/Fees Slip and Summary Mailing Deadline Dividends, interest, foreign income T5 and summary February 29, 2024 All investment income, interest and fees paid Investment Income Summary February 29, 2024 Realized gains and losses T5008 and Securities Transactions Summary February 29, 2024 Income from strip coupons Accumulated Interest Report February 29, 2024 Trust income T3 and Summary of Trust Income March 31, 2024 Limited partnerships T5013 March 31, 2024 Registered Investments Withdrawal from a registered invest tment account: RRSP T4RSP February 29, 2024 RRIF/LRIF/ LIF T4RIF February 29, 2024 RESP/RDSP T4A February 29, 2024 FHSA T4FHSA February 29, 2024

-- 1 Government-prescribed date. - 2 This summary is not government-prescribed, but NBFWM commits to issuing it at the specified date, if needed. - 3 The first time T3 slip is issued, a "Summary of Upcoming Trust Units" may be sent to you.
-This summary will list trusts for which the issuers have not yet provided the tax information necessary for the filing of tax slips, and for which a tax slip will be sent at a later date. - 4 Available at any time after January 1, 2022.
+- 1 Government-prescribed date. - 2 The first time T3 slips are issued, a "Summary of Upcoming Trust Units" may be sent to you.
+This summary will list trusts for which the issuers have not yet provided the tax information necessary for the filing of tax slips, and for which a tax slip will be sent later. - 3 This summary is not government-prescribed, but NBFWM commits to issuing it at the specified date, if needed. - 4 T4FHSA also includes RRSP contributions and transfers.

-RRSP Contributions Time of Contribution Contribution Deadline Time of Reception First 60 days of 2021 March 1, 2021 You should have received your contribution slip in March 2021.
-Rest of the year 2021 N/A You should receive your contribution slip in January 2022.
-First 60 days of 2022 March 1, 2022 You should receive your contribution slip in March 2022.
+RRSP Contributions Time of Contribution Contribution Deadline Time of Reception First 60 days of 2022 March 1, 202 You should have received your contribution slip in March 2022.
+Rest of the year 2022 N/A You should have received your contribution slip in January 2023.
+First 60 days of 2023 March 1, 2023 You should receive your contribution slip in March 2023.

-T3 Slip - Statement of Trust Income (Allocations and Designations)
+5. T3 Slip - Statement of Trust Income (Allocations and Designations)